rvirding/luerl/README.md

 Being an extension language, Lua has no notion of a "main" program: it works as a library embedded in a host simple called the embedding program.
 The host program can invoke functions to execute a piece of Lua code, can write and read Lua variables, and can call Erlang functions by Lua code.

-Through the use of Erlang, Luerl can be augmented to cope with a wide range of different domains, creating a customized language sharing a syntactical framework.
+Through the use of Erlang and the BEAM ecosystem, Luerl can be augmented to cope with a wide range of different domains, creating a customized language sharing a syntactical framework.

 Documentation
 -------------